-You have probably seen one without knowing its name: a sweet the size of a golf ball, shaped into a peony or a maple leaf or a small white bird, sitting beside a bowl of matcha.
-It looks less like dessert than something carved, and two questions arrive together: is that actually food, and how does a person make something so small and exact by hand?
-The sweet is nerikiri (練り切り), and the answers are more specific — and stranger — than "edible art."
+Nerikiri (練り切り) is a hand-sculpted fresh sweet, roughly the size of a golf ball, shaped into a peony or a maple leaf or a small white bird and set beside a bowl of matcha.
+It looks less like dessert than something carved.
+It is a seasonal art-sweet, and what it is and how a person shapes something so small and exact by hand turns out to be more specific than "edible art."

 It starts from white bean, not red

-Here is the fact most food writing skips.
-Nerikiri is not made from red azuki paste.
-Its sculpting dough starts from shiroan — white-bean paste, made from white kidney-bean varieties.
+Nerikiri is not made from red azuki paste, the fact most food writing skips.
+Its sculpting dough starts from shiroan, white-bean paste, made from white kidney-bean varieties.
 White is not an accident; it is the whole design.
 A pale, mild paste is a blank canvas that takes dye and added flavor cleanly, which is why nerikiri can be tinted into blossom-pink or leaf-green.
-When you bite one open you often find a hidden core of red koshian — the smooth strained bean paste — but the shaped outer body you were admiring is white bean.
+When you bite one open you often find a hidden core of red koshian, the smooth strained bean paste, but the shaped outer body you were admiring is white bean.
 A menu that calls nerikiri "a red bean sweet" has it backwards: the red is the secret inside; the sculpture is white.

-So if it's just bean paste, why can't you sculpt ordinary anko?
-The Japanese government's dossier answers plainly.
-About 60% of the bean is starch, and koshian is made by lifting out the bean-paste particles — which wrap that starch — and coating them in sugar syrup without crushing them.
-The result is meltingly smooth and has no viscosity — koshian on its own, the document says bluntly, "cannot be made into a namagashi."
+Ordinary anko can't be sculpted, and the government's dossier explains why plainly: about 60% of the bean is starch, and koshian is made by lifting out the bean-paste particles, which wrap that starch, and coating them in sugar syrup without crushing them.
+That paste is meltingly smooth and has no viscosity.
+Koshian on its own, the document says, "cannot be made into a namagashi."
 It slumps; it won't take an edge.

-That is why nerikiri isn't plain paste but kako-anprocessed bean paste.
+That is why nerikiri uses kako-an, processed bean paste, rather than plain paste.
 You add a binder (tsunagi) that supplies the cohesion the smooth paste lacks, and the dough can suddenly be rolled, graded from one color into another, and pressed into a petal that stays a petal.
 Two traditional binders exist, both called nerikiri-an: gyūhi, a soft sugar-cooked glutinous-rice sweet (the same family that keeps mochi-style sweets pliant), or grated, steamed yam worked into white-bean paste.
 The yam road is the fussier, whiter one: steam the yam, push it through a fine sieve, wrap it in cloth and knead it, and repeat that last step three times to chase out every lump and drive up the whiteness.
-A common workshop ratio for the gyūhi route is about 500 g of shiroan to 30 g of rice flour and 60 of water — the binder is a small fraction of the mass, just enough to make sculpture possible.
+A common workshop ratio for the gyūhi route is about 500 g of shiroan to 30 g of rice flour and 60 of water; the binder is a small fraction of the mass, just enough to make sculpture possible.

 "Kneaded and cut" is literal

-That last tool is where "cut" stops being a metaphor.
-To make a chrysanthemum, the maker cuts each petal individually with the scissors — dozens of tiny snips — and a single flower takes roughly four to five minutes from first cut to finish.
+With that last tool, "cut" stops being a metaphor.
+To make a chrysanthemum, the maker cuts each petal individually with the scissors, dozens of tiny snips, and a single flower takes roughly four to five minutes from first cut to finish.
 An iris is built a different way: the paste is wrapped in the cloth and twisted tight to throw up the fold of the blossom, then the petals are finished with the fingertips.
-Color gradations — a bruise of purple fading to white — are blended by hand, not painted.
+Color gradations, a bruise of purple fading to white, are blended by hand, not painted.
 The skill isn't in a mold; it's in those four minutes.

 The steamed twin: konashi

 Nerikiri has a near-identical sibling that reaches the same look by a different process: konashi (こなし).
-Instead of a paste-and-binder dough that's kneaded, konashi mixes wheat or rice flour into the bean paste and then steams it before kneading — which gives it a slightly chewier body than nerikiri's soft one.
-Same flowers, same tea plate, two technologies: one kneaded, one steamed.
+Instead of a paste-and-binder dough that's kneaded, konashi mixes wheat or rice flour into the bean paste and then steams it before kneading, which gives it a slightly chewier body than nerikiri's soft one.
+The same flowers on the same tea plate, made two ways: one kneaded, one steamed.

-The split is usually told along a map — nerikiri belonging to Edo (Tokyo) and konashi to Kyoto — but treat that geography as the common account, not a hard border; some sources trace nerikiri itself back to Kyoto.
+The split is usually told along a map, nerikiri belonging to Edo (Tokyo) and konashi to Kyoto, but that geography is the usual account, not a hard border; some sources trace nerikiri itself back to Kyoto.
 The reliable line is the process: knead versus steam.

 A sweet with a poem for a name

-The most important part of a nerikiri isn't edible at all.
-Each design carries a kamei (菓銘) — a formal name drawn from classical poetry, seasonal words, old customs, places, or legend.
+The name of a nerikiri isn't edible at all.
+Each design carries a kamei (菓銘), a formal name drawn from classical poetry, seasonal words, old customs, places, or legend.
 You are meant to read it, not just eat it, and the name often announces a season a beat before it actually arrives.

 The government dossier spells out two.
 A plum-blossom sweet named Kochi (東風, "east wind") points to Sugawara no Michizane, the scholar-statesman exiled to distant Dazaifu, who wrote to the plum tree in his old garden: let your fragrance travel on the east wind to where I am… remember it is spring, even if your master is away.
 An autumn-maple sweet named Tatsutagawa invokes Ariwara no Narihira and his image of the Tatsuta River running bright red with fallen leaves.
 To be handed a sweet called Kochi is to be handed a thousand-year-old poem about homesickness, folded into sugar and white bean.